JahnTech/webmethods-is-art-connection-updater/README.md

-The job of the JahnTech ART connection update (JTACU) is to change settings of adapter connections, like a the hostname of the database server, credentials, etc.
+The job of the JahnTech ART connection update (JTACU) is to change settings of adapter connections, like a the hostname of the database server, credentials, etc. This also includes the connection pool settings.
+It is also possible to disable a connection before bringing up Integration Server.

 The change of the settings happens purely on disk and does not require a running Integration Server (IS).
 In fact, if such a change is